unicef-drp/Shiny_regional_aggregate/README.md

 # Shiny app to show regional aggregate

 Based on the BWC aggragating method, the app wraps the original `outputaggregates-BWC` code.
-Update the script `update_me_every_year.R` to update yearly estimates.
+Use the script `update_me_every_year.R` to update every year.

-Depolyed on shinyapps.io: https://u5met2017.shinyapps.io/Shiny_regional_aggregate/
+Deployed on shinyapps.io: https://u5met2017.shinyapps.io/Shiny_regional_aggregate/

 To run the code locally, download the repo and launch it as R project using the __`Rporj`__ file, Or just open the `app.R` and run.